mdelapenya/sw-adventure-deck-generator/README.md

 5. If the texts you use contain special characters (i.e. accents), consider using a font accepting them, otherwise they won't be displayed in the card.
 6. The dimensions of a card are: `243 x 340 px`, so this project uses templates with those dimensions.
 7. The images for each card must be `196 x 157 px`, so that they fit in the template.
+8. Header and Title are always Uppercase, no matter how you write them down in the text files.

 ## How to generate a deck
 1. Create the following file structure: